lachezar-gizdov/FrontEnd-2017/README.md

-# Homeworks and tasks for the FrontEnd Track at Telerik Academy 2016 Fall
+# Homeworks and tasks for the FrontEnd Track
 ## HTML, CSS, Javascript

+Telerik Academy 2016 Fall